labubu matcha dubai chocolate

 I think that that's not doing anybody any favors culturally but I think that the sort of like

-persistent interest in staying power in like a few of these trends including labo boos including dubai chocolate including matcha lattes um i think is also like indicative of a real desire on the part of people who use these platforms to like try to make sense of the internet and online life in like real life, in physical reality.
+persistent interest in staying power in like a few of these trends including luboo boos including dubai chocolate including matcha lattes um i think is also like indicative of a real desire on the part of people who use these platforms to like try to make sense of the internet and online life in like real life, in physical reality.

-Because these are all by and large, these are all like objects or things or experiences that like you need to like get up and leave your house and go have.
+Because these are all, by and large, these are all like objects or things or experiences that like you need to like get up and leave your house and go have.

 They are things that exist in physical reality that you're looking for or trying to get or wanting to try.